 Sit at a table outside the Plaza, or find a spot on the lawns and enjoy the natural surrounds of the Zoo.

 Meerkat Manor Cafe stands just inside the Zoo entrance, overlooking the playful meerkats.

-There’s a range of pies and pastries from the Zoo bakery, as well as salads, sandwiches and sweet treats.
+There’s a range of pies and pastries from the Zoo Bakery, as well as salads, sandwiches and sweet treats.

 Where: Next to the Elephant Barn (in the Trail of the Elephants).

-From stir-fries and curries to Asian snack foods, the food is freshly cooked and packed with flavor.
-Choose from barbecued pork buns, spring rolls, curry, fried rice and daily specials.
+The menu takes its inspiration from its surrounds, serving up the authentic tastes of South East Asia.
+From stir-fries and noodles to Asian snack foods, the food is freshly cooked and packed with flavour.
+Choose from chips, dim sims, spring rolls, noodles, fried rice and daily specials.

 There’s also an assortment of salads, kids sandwiches, Streets ice-creams, hot coffee and tea and a range of refreshing drinks from Schweppes.